DAY TRIP TO A TRADITIONAL CANTINA (winery) @GAVIOLI ANTICA CANTINA

-Outside of Italy, Lambrusco has a poor reputation which precedes itself.
+Outside of Italy, Lambrusco has a poor reputation.
 Perhaps its because it sounds like a new flavour of every thirteen year olds’ favourite £1.50-for-a-litre bottle of bubbly, Lambrini.

-Yet, whilst more mature drinkers might scoff at what was once a deeply unfashionable wine outside of Italy, only ever found on the bottom shelf at the supermarket, Lambrusco has made somewhat of a comeback in the UK - served up on the menu of many a trendy pop-up Italian restaurant.
+Yet, whilst more mature drinkers might scoff at what was once a deeply unfashionable wine outside of Italy, Lambrusco has made somewhat of a comeback in the UK - served up on the menu of many a trendy pop-up Italian restaurant.

 In Emilia-Romagna, the real Lambrusco is something to be revered.
 Crimson, frothy and slightly fizzy - it is one of Emila-Romagna’s greatest accolades.